This is a gear review of the Best Backpacking Pillows in 2022.

 Comfort

-If it doesn’t softly cradle your head, either using foam, air inflation or another method of padding, then it’s not meeting the basic criteria of being a decent pillow.
+If it doesn’t softly cradle your head, either using foam, air inflation, or another method of padding, then it does not meet the basic criteria of being a decent pillow.
 You might have a preference for a particular texture or material.

-There are a couple of different types of backpacking pillows and each are different when it comes to comfort.
+There are a couple of different types of backpacking pillows and each is different when it comes to comfort.

 The inflatable pillows have the advantage of allowing the head to sink into the pillow depending on how much air was inside.